Principal Fire Director

 Dipl.-Ing.
 Markus Morgenstern

-Dipl.-Ing.
-After studying chemistry, Markus Morgenstern started his career as a chemical engineer and then completed a fire-fighting career.
-He came to the State Fire Brigade and Disaster Management School in Saxony in 2018 as Head of the Training Department and has been the headmaster since 2019.
+After studying chemistry, Dipl.-Ing.
+Markus Morgenstern began his professional life as a chemical engineer and then completed a career training course in firefighting.
+He joined the Saxony State Fire Service and Disaster Management School in 2018 as head of the training department and has been head of school since 2019.

-Since my early childhood I have been interested in firefighting and in literature, audio books, films about earthquake disasters and the Titanic sinking.
-During my time in the youth fire brigade, I became more and more enthusiastic about books on chemistry, physics, mathematics in the fire brigade and determining the cause of fire.
-These books led me to chemistry literature quite early on.
-Experiments in youth were of course also included.
-The combination of scientific and technical issues and the organization of help for people is still a very motivating task for me today.
+Since my early childhood I have been interested in the subject of firefighting and in literature, audio books, films about earthquake disasters and the sinking of the Titanic.
+During my time in the youth fire brigade I became more and more enthusiastic about books about chemistry, physics, mathematics in the fire service and fire investigation.
+These books introduced me to chemistry literature at a very early age.
+Experiments in my youth were of course also part of this.
+The combination of scientific and technical questions and the organization of help for people is still a very motivating task for me today.

 How did your career start look like?